 Online sessions*

-Consultation is underway as part of the review of the Certificate III in Blinds, Awnings, Security Screens, and Grilles, and relevant units of competency.
-This will improve their flexibility and relevance to current job roles.
+Consultation is underway to review the Certificate III in Blinds, Awnings, Security Screens, and Grilles, and relevant units of competency to improve their flexibility and relevance to current job roles.

 Summary of changes